wenhongg/roombook-ui/README.md

 1. Cannot book across days
 2. Rooms currently have no specifications i.e. can add to sort by size of room.
+3. Cannot delete
-3. Shift more logic to server side?
+4. Shift more logic to server side?
-4. Streamline error handling backend
+5. Unsure whether to set contact as email or phone number.
+No validation check currently (unless it is empty).

 ### Known bugs